decentraland/unity-renderer/docs/style-guidelines.md

 private void Awake() { }               // called by Unity
 ```
-  * Not-helper methods should follow the order:
+  * Not-helper methods should follow the order (where its helper methods follows previous rule and allowed to be placed in between of this order):
     * constuctor
     * destructor
     * `public`